tkmaile96/Module_4R_CS20240175_WFO2407_GroupC_Tirelo-Maile_SDF04_R/README.md

 #### **Getting Started**

-You have everything you need to start your project using the CodePen starter project.
-This CodePen contains the HTML with all the pastry elements and the CSS you need to debug.
+You have everything you need to start your project using the GitHub Starter repo project.
+This starter repo contains the HTML with all the pastry elements and the CSS you need to debug.
 Do not change the HTML code.

 #### What to Do